alex-oswald/CustomStyleCopNuGetPackage/README.md

 Make sure you are using the newer `PackageReference` style. ([reference](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files))

+If your package is .NET Standard you can have it pack on build in `Project Properties > Package > Generate NuGet package on build`.

-You can use the below code to pack your builds.
+Or you can use the below code to pack your builds.

 _Download [nuget.exe](https://www.nuget.org/downloads) and place in C:\Windows or have it in your PATH environmental variable._